twr14152/containerlabs_sandbox/ceos_lab/lab4/README.md

 - ospf/bgp evpn - updated 12.14.2025
   - pings worked between h1 h2 and h3 (required flood list)
   - Can now see mac addresses from show bgp evpn mac
+  - Changed Lo1 on leaf1b to match Lo1 on leaf1a as it was causing DUPs to be sent to the h1 from pings from h3.
+Reason was because of the flood list on VTEP on leaf2 was sending to both 1.1.1.102 and 1.1.1.101.
+Changeing leaf1b Lo1 to 1.1.1.101 and removing .102 from flood list fixed the issue.
   - Had to keep flood lists on int vxlan1 in order for pings to continue to work
   - configs: /scripts/conf_bkup/ospf_bgp_evpn_12.14.2025